 I’ve been a reader since I was a child and I’ve been a dedicated romance junkie since freshman year of high school; but I only started writing reviews a few years ago.
 So, this year I’ll be running a series called HEA Flashback where I talk about romance books I read prior to the blog.
-I’ll be doing a flashback every first and third Tuesday of the month, so check back to find out what books still hold a special place in my heart.
+I’ll be doing a flashback every first Tuesday of the month, so check back to find out what books still hold a special place in my heart.

 On the surface, Joy McMasterson has everything—a steady career, a trendy French Quarter townhouse, and high-society parents who fill her schedule with a rotation of trust fund hotties.
 But despite her good fortune, Joy is suffocating beneath the pressure of her father’s political campaign.
 Every detail of her life is scripted, from her sensible Tiffany hoops to the men she’s permitted to date.